YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 This qualifier applies when the MUPIP command is entered from a terminal.
 The default is -INTERACTIVE.

 .. parsed-literal::
-   -LOST[TRANS]=<extract file>
+   -[NO]LOST[TRANS]=<extract file>

--LOSTTRANS is an optional qualifier for -RECOVER, -ROLLBACK and -EXTRACT.
+-[NO]LOSTTRANS is an optional qualifier for -RECOVER, -ROLLBACK and -EXTRACT.
 If this is not specified and a lost transaction file creation is necessary, MUPIP JOURNAL creates one using the name of the current journal file being processed with a .lost extension.

 Journal processing treats any complete transaction after a broken transaction as a lost transaction, and writes such transactions into the lost transaction file. -RECOVER might consider it a good transaction and apply it to the database, if -ERROR_LIMIT qualifier allows it to do so.